If you’d like to know the proven strategies to harvesting cannabis, so you can get the maximum yields you desire, then this was written just for you.

 The last three weeks is when your buds can actually gain the most weight – that is if you feed them Overdrive®.

-After your peak bloom phase, your plants enter their late bloom phase (the precise timing and length of which depends on the plant strain you’re growing).
+After your peak bloom phase, your plants enter their late bloom phase (the precise timing and length of which depends on the strain of cannabis you’re growing).
 By that time, most growers don’t expect to see much more floral development ahead.
 Instead of accepting this, you can get even more out of your plants during the finishing phase with Overdrive.

 And with additional essential oils come better flavors, fragrances, and colors, not to mention protection from oxidative stress from a powerful antioxidant: ascorbic acid.